Empty

 resources

 The resources section specifies the compute resources that your model needs, including CPU, memory, and GPU resources.
-For example, to allocate an A10G GPU with 4 CPUs and 20 GB of memory, use the following:
+You can configure resources in two ways: Option 1: Specify individual resource fields

 resources: